beaumop1/tmanager/README.md

-# tManager
+# tmanager
-## A Single Page Application (SPA) for managing tiddlers within the world of TiddlySpace.
+## A Single Page Application (SPA) for managing tiddlers within the world of TiddlySpace

-Note, this application is at a very early stage and some functionality has yet to be completed.
+**CAUTION, this application is at a very early stage and some functionality has yet to be completed.**

 Comments regarding this application and how it can be extended are welcome.